Nikkei snaps 4-day losing streak on hopes for G7 talks

 "If nothing concrete comes out of the meeting then people will be disappointed," said Masayuki Otani, chief market analyst at Securities Japan.
 "But if they give a direction for how they're going to tackle the problems then the market might calm down."

-Olympus Corp, which is struggling to recover from an accounting scandal, climbed 4 percent after the Sankei newspaper reported that it was considering raising about 50 billion yen through a third-party share allotment.
+Olympus Corp (7733.T), which is struggling to recover from an accounting scandal, climbed 4 percent after the Sankei newspaper reported that it was considering raising about 50 billion yen ($640 million) through a third-party share allotment.

 Although unease about the euro zone's fate remained, investors took the opportunity to pick up cheap stocks that were heavily knocked down on Monday on concern about a slowing U.S. economic recovery following a slew of soft economic data over the weekend and a sturdier yen.

-Weighing on the Nikkei index was widely owned Fast Retailing Co Ltd, which lost 8.8 percent after reporting May same-store sales at its Uniqlo shops had dropped by about 10 percent.
+Weighing on the Nikkei index was widely owned Fast Retailing Co Ltd (9983.T), which lost 8.8 percent after reporting May same-store sales at its Uniqlo shops had dropped by about 10 percent.

-"Today there is a short-covering rally going on," said Naomi Fink, equity strategist at Jefferies' Japan, who said that she remained long on volatility and short on securities and banks.
+"Today there is a short-covering rally going on," said Naomi Fink, equity strategist at Jefferies' Japan, who said that she remained long on volatility and short on securities .ISECU.T and banks .IBNKS.T.

 A report showing falling U.S. factory goods for the third time in four months added to a slew of soft U.S. data released since Friday that has renewed pessimism about a stuttering recovery in the world's largest economy.